Thailand: Things to do in Thailand that will make you come back regularly to Thailand for the rest of your life

 You can visit Chicken Island on this Krabi: 4 Islands Tour by Longtail Boat tour!

 42. VISIT QUIRKY SALA KEOKU

 The Hall of Keoku, or Sala Keoku, is a bizarre park near the town of Nong Khai in northeast Thailand near the border with Laos.

-The park features gigantic, extravagant and mythical Hindu and Buddhist statues created by a mystic teacher, and artists called Bunleua Sulilat.
+The park features gigantic, extravagant, and mythical Hindu and Buddhist statues created by a mystic teacher, and artist called Bunleua Sulilat.
 He named the park after the hermit Keoku who was his spiritual mentor.

 Sala Keouku is located in Thailand.
 But, just across the River Mekong on the Laos side, there is a ‘twin park’ called Buddha Park near Vientiane in Laos.
 My detailed story about Buddha Park in Laos, you can read here: Buddha Park in Vientiane, the quirkiest place in Laos.